rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 - SRV
 - SOA (Users cannot create SOA records, because this is handled by the system, but may modify the TTL and email address.)

-**NOTE:** PTR records for reverse DNS are not supported during Early Access.
+**Note:** PTR records for reverse DNS are not supported during Early Access.

 #### Do Managed DNS (Early Access) TTL settings expire?